Charles Conway, MD

 Funded Research Projects

-Brain and Behavior Research Foundation (Co-PI).
-Inhaled Nitrous Oxide for Treatment-Resistant Depression: Optimizing Dosing Strategies
+Brain and Behavior Research Foundation (Co-I).
+Inhaled Nitrous Oxide for Treatment-Resistant Depression: Optimizing Dosing Strategies.

-NIMH (Co-PI).
-Targeting Affective Circuits Using the N-methyl-D-Aspartate (NMDA) Antagonist Nitrous Oxide
+NIMH R21 (Co-PI).
+Targeting Affective Circuits Using the N-methyl-D-Aspartate (NMDA) Antagonist Nitrous Oxide.